atulvarshneya/quantum-computing/qcircuit/README.md

 			draw()
 				Draws a text drawing of the circuit

+			list()
+				prints out the sequence of gates in the circuit

 	class Job
 		Packages the job to be executed on a backend engine.
 		Job object converts the circuit to an array of implementation neutral, fully-specified operations (gates,